Represent the Pac-12 Conference in Insurance Dispute

 European Insurer – Filling the Gaps

 Represented a European insurer in drafting an insurance policy for a large French food product company with worldwide operations.
-The policy covers certain risks not covered by the insured's other insurance policies, such as business interruption losses arising from an act of terrorism resulting in the contamination of the insured's food products.
+The policy covered certain risks not covered by the insured's other insurance policies, such as business interruption losses arising from an act of terrorism resulting in the contamination of the insured's food products.

 European Insurer – Customized Political Risk Coverage